-It was quite a night for Brees and the Saints — a record and a rout.
+NEW ORLEANS – Quite a night for Drew Brees and the New Orleans Saints — a record and a rout.

-Brees set the NFL mark for yards passing in a season, breaking a record Dan Marino held for 27 years, and New Orleans wrapped up the NFC South title with a 45-16 victory over the Atlanta Falcons on Monday night.
+Brees set the NFL mark for yards passing in a season, breaking a record that Dan Marino had held for nearly three decades, and New Orleans clinched the NFC South title with a 45-16 victory over the Falcons on Monday night.

 Brees threw for 307 yards and four touchdowns, the last a 9-yard strike to Darren Sproles that set the record with 2:51 to go.

-It was Brees' final pass of the game and it gave him 5,087 yards passing — with one game left.
+It was Brees' final pass of the game and it gave him 5,087 yards passing — with one game still to play.
 Marino finished with 5,084 yards for the Miami Dolphins in 1984.

-Minutes after Brees broke the record, Marino offered congratulations on Twitter.
+Minutes after Brees broke the record, Marino offered congratulations on his Twitter account.

 "Great job by such a special player," Marino wrote.